Online Courses in SCIENCE

 - Students will interact with the teacher and other students via our classroom platform, asking and answering questions.

-- Six tests will be provided to parents to administer at home as they wish: open book, closed book, as a learning tool, as a grade generator, or any combination.
+- Five tests will be provided to parents to administer at home as they wish: open book, closed book, as a learning tool, as a grade generator, or any combination.

 Among our labs are the following: